-Have you ever pushed away a person that you really cared for?
-Did you ever walk away from a lover although they were one of the few people on earth that you could be your true, vulnerable self with?
+Have you ever pushed away a person that you loved?
+Did you ever walk away from a lover, although they seemed to appreciate your true, vulnerable self?

-I want to share with you a summary of “attachment theory” gleaned from my own personal study of John Bowlby’s original work and his successor’s studies; lectures and workshops I have attended; books I have read; and my participation in emotionally-focused couples’ therapy sessions.
-I am hoping my review will spark your interest in further exploring how the most widely-accepted theory of development may help you improve your personal life experience.
+I hope my review will spark your interest in further exploring how the most widely-accepted theory of development may help you improve your personal life experience.

 History of attachment theory

-John Bowlby (1907-1990) was a British psychologist, psychiatrist, and psychoanalyst, whose passion of connecting the dots of how the environment affects a child’s development and impacts the course of their life, spearheaded the revolutionary research that clearly shows the critical importance for our wellbeing and happiness of the bonds we form with a few special people in our life.
-Bowlby first became interested in how a child’s environment is internalized and affects his/her development when he worked at a school with maladapted and delinquent children.
+John Bowlby (1907-1990) was a British psychologist, psychiatrist, and psychoanalyst, who was passionate about connecting the dots of how the environment affects a child’s development and impacts their life.
+Bowlby spearheaded the revolutionary research that clearly shows the critical importance for our wellbeing and happiness of the bonds we form with a few special people in our life.
+Bowlby first became interested in how a child’s internalized environment affected their development when he worked at a school with maladapted and delinquent children.

-John Bowlby highlighted the hardwired need of human beings to form and maintain strong emotional bonds with significant others and initiated the research that six decades later provided ample proof that the quality of the early bonds we form with our primary caregivers impacts every single aspect of our human experience.
+John Bowlby highlighted the hardwired need of human beings to form and maintain strong emotional bonds with significant others.
+He initiated the research that six decades later provided ample proof that the quality of the early bonds we form with our primary caregivers impacts every aspect of our human experience.

 Although not widely accepted and even challenged during Bowlby’s time, today, attachment theory is regarded as the most widely-accepted psychological theory of human development and relational ability.